cosmocode/formserver/doc/formelements.md

 Options:
 * `children` _(required)_ - containing child form elements
+* `tablestyle` _(optional)_ set table view true or false.
+This will color the rows like zebrastripes.
+Labels of the containing formElements are hidden.
+The tablehead row will be populated from the labels from the children of the first fieldset.
+If cells in the first row must be skipped then [Spacers](#spacers) can be used.
 * `toggle` _(optional)_ - the fieldset is disabled and hidden until the toggle condition is met
   * `field` - dotted path to the field whose value will be evaluated to match the toggle condition
   * `value` - required value to toggle the fieldset on